kyma-project/busola/docs/extensibility/resources.md

 Extra translations available include:

 - **category** - the name of a category to use for the left-hand menu.
-By default it will be placed into a "Custom Resources" category.
+By default it will be placed into a "Custom Resources" category,
 - **name** - title to be used in the navigation and on the list screen.
-Defaults to it's resource kind.
+Defaults to it's resource kind,
 - **description** - a more in-depth description of the resorce displaye on the list screen.
 It's only displayed if present.

 ```yaml